o-ronin-o/Neural-Network-Scratch/README.md

 ## Conclusion
-This project isn’t just code — it’s **proof of my learning journey** in deep learning fundamentals.
+This project isn’t just code, it’s **proof of my learning journey** in deep learning fundamentals.
 Every line of this network represents a step in mastering neural networks at a low level, and it has given me **confidence to experiment with more complex architectures in the future**.